 Magnesium is involved in several essential processes which regulate cardiovascular function.
 Essentially what magnesium does is help relax your blood vessels, increasing blood flow around the body.
 There have been favourable associations between magnesium intake and lower calcification of the coronary arteries, thereby reducing the risk of heart problems.12

-Stress cannot be underestimated as a lead causation of heart problems.
+The effect of stress cannot be underestimated as a cause of heart problems.
 Long-term stress increases heart rate and blood pressure, leading to atherosclerotic plaques which are a key contributor to heart disease.13

 Exercise is a great way to reduce stress and it also reduces LDL cholesterol and blood pressure, as do foods rich in potassium.